 If you have an appointment already booked, you no longer need to attend.
 Don’t worry, your benefits will still be paid as normal.

-If you’ve experienced financial loss because of the coronavirus outbreak, and will need help to pay your Council Tax in the coming months, the Government have set up a £500m hardship fund.
+If you’ve experienced financial loss because of the coronavirus outbreak, and will need help to pay your Council Tax, the Government have set up a £500m hardship fund.

 Split across all councils in the UK, the fund can help provide Council Tax relief to those have been most affected by the virus.
 To check if yourhousehold is classified as “vulnerable” and to see if you can claim this relief, please click here.